 Subliminal stimuli affect you below your threshold for conscious perception.
 We decided to see if it was possible to induce lucid dreams subliminally by creating two animated videos giving rapid-fire lucid dream triggers.
 See for yourself...

 This is another sleep cycle adjustment technique.
-It involves create a period of alert wakefulness in the early mornings, before returning to bed.
+It involves creating a period of alert wakefulness in the early mornings, before returning to bed.
 This promotes greater consciousness in your dreams and improves dream recall.

 Do some people DILD naturally, without even knowing it?
 You bet.